 Serviced by daily flights to/from Bangkok with Nok Air, Thai Airways and Air Asia, Khon Kaen Airport is located on the far northwest side of town.
-To reach downtown, grab a queue number from a taxi stand on the far left after entering the arrivals area.
-A ride to most hotels will cost 60 to 100 baht.
+A public bus runs from the airport to downtown for 15 baht; otherwise you could grab a taxi for around 100 baht.

 Khon Kaen's train station is centrally located between Highway 2 and Darun Samran Road, a five- to 10-minute walk from Soi Kosa and the central fresh market.
 Songthaew #11 runs in front of the station.

 Trains running north to Udon Thani and Nong Khai depart at 02:00, 04:20, 05:35, 09:35 and 15:40, with a 19:20 departure terminating in Udon.
 Fares to Nong Khai cost from 40 to 160 baht, depending on class.

 Trains running south to Nakhon Ratchasima (Khorat) and Bangkok depart at 09:10, 20:20, 21:05 and 21:40, with departures at 08:00 and 15:30 terminating in Khorat.
 In Bangkok, trains depart for Khon Kaen at 08:20, 18:35, 20:00 and 20:45.
 Fares to/from Bangkok cost around 80 to 370 baht for regular seats, and trains departing at night have several sleeper options.